Zaurall/XAI/readme.md

 It shows average magnitude of feature impact across the dataset

-SHAP values provide detailed feature contributions for each prediction, showing both magnitude and direction
+SHAP values provide detailed feature contributions for each prediction, showing both magnitude and direction.
+So it can interpret not only global features importance, but also individual instance interpretation.

 ---